tariqyasin/black-holes/README.md

 __`modules/fit_tools/fit_mass.py`__:

-Contains a function to fit a line-of-sight velocity profile to the HARMONI output datacube.
+Contains a function to fit a black hole mass to using the recovered line-of-sight velocity profile.